pw398/pw398.github.io/_posts/2025-06-19-MongoDB-II-Aggregation-Pipelines-via-PyMongo.md

 ## Count of Records

 Though the number of documents is mentioned upon import, we can also use the following command.
 To apply a filter, we would include something like <code>collection.count_documents({"user.City": "Colombo"})</code>, with either apostrophes or double-quotes being acceptable.
-In the Mongo shell, we would not have to encapsulate the keys and values this way.
+In the Mongo shell, we would not have to encapsulate the keys and values with quotes or apostrophes.

 ```python